soeun-yang/soeun-yang.github.io/_pages/talks.md

       Digital Divide and Media Literacy as Life Skills in the Era of Digital Transformation
     </div>
     <div style="font-size:0.85em; color:#777; margin-top:4px;">
-      Policy Seminar: The Future of Blockchain and the Internet (Hashed Open Research), 2022
+      Policy Seminar: The Future of Blockchain and the Internet, Hashed Open Research, 2022
     </div>
   </div>